alonakovtun/lexingham/wp-content/plugins/advanced-cf7-db/README.txt

 * Scheduled Report will also be added to wp-cron and will be triggered as per schedule

 **3. Advanced CF7 DB - User Access Manager**
 Need to provide access to other users?
 Your, search ends now, this plugin provides access to individual users or user groups and accordingly user(s) can view or edit their contact form DB data.

 Download Advanced CF7 DB – User Access Manager plugin from <a target="_blank" href="https://codecanyon.net/item/advanced-cf7-db-user-access-manager/22058788">here</a>

 = Advanced CF7 DB - User Access Manager Plugin Features =
 * Provide access of CF7 DB to view & update data to individual users or user groups
 * Provide access to single user for creating single/multiple forms

+**mountstride CRM**
+Do you want to effectively manage your end to end customer engagement and want to automate your business workflow?

+Looking for CRM that Collaborates, Saves Time & Makes Work Easier for You.

+Try mountstride!

+mountstride is a simple, efficient & easy to use solution for managing, prioritising and organising your leads.

+We empower Salespeople by focusing on providing Simple tools to effectively capture, nurture and convert their leads.
+With less time spent on trying to stay organised your Sales Teams can focus on winning more deals.

+Free for up to 5 users, no fixed contracts, no credit card required.

+Start collaborating as a team, as you always wanted to. - <a target="_blank" href="https://www.mountstride.com/contact/">Contact Us</a>.

+Download Integration of Contact form 7 to mountstride CRM plugin from <a target="_blank" href="https://wordpress.org/plugins/cf7-mountstride-crm-integration/">here</a>

 == Plugin Customization ==